defold/doc/docs/en/manuals/tilemap.md

 ### Material constants

-The default tile map material has the following constants that can be changed using `tilemap.set_constant()` and reset using `tilemap.reset_constant()` (refer to the [Material manual for more details](/manuals/material/#vertex-and-fragment-constants)):
+{% include shared/material-constants.md component='tilemap' variable='tint' %}

 `tint`
 : The color tint of the tile map (`vector4`).
 The vector4 is used to represent the tint with x, y, z, and w corresponding to the red, green, blue and alpha tint.
-Refer to the [API reference for an example](/ref/tilemap/#tilemap.set_constant:url-constant-value).

 ## Project configuration